 Hugging your dog closely when you are in anxiety is very beneficial in bringing reassurance to you and will also enable the dog to pick up your symptomatic signs for later use.

-Selecting and Formally Training a Servi>Selecting and Formally Training a Service Dog
+Selecting and Formally Training a Service Dog

 Most service dogs are bred solely for the purpose of doing service work, while some are taken from shelters/rescues, private breeders or pet dogs before their formal training.